 First, I am going to give you an overview of how Ontology started and what its purpose is.
 After that, I am then going to explain how the technology works in a really simple way.

 I am also going to cover things such as its real-world usage, as well as its security features and platforms where you can buy it (such as Binance).
 As always, keep your cryptocurrencies in secure wallets.
-If you don't know which one to choose, check out Ledger Nano S or Trezor.
+If you don't know which one to choose, check out Ledger Nano X or Trezor Model T.

 Let’s start by finding out what the Ontology token is!